PUBLIC PARTICIPATION

 You do not need to be a party to provide input in a contested case proceeding.
 The public is welcome to submit comments to the Commission in a number of ways:

 Online: Submit your comment through REDDI, PSC's electronic submission system.
-If you do not have an account, click [Continue as Guest], then choose the Search entry (the magnifying glass icon) from the left navigation panel to locate the appropriate docket and add your comment.
+If you do not have an account, click [Continue as Guest], then choose the plus sign (+) from the left navigation panel to add your comment.

-Public Meeting: The Commission accepts public comment at the beginning and close of all regularly scheduled business meetings and public hearings.
+Public Meeting: The Commission accepts public comment at the beginning of all regularly scheduled business meetings and public hearings.
 All Commission meetings are live-streamed.

 Public comments are very helpful to the Commission because they identify issues that the Commission can ask the parties to address.
 Because public comments are not submitted to the Commission under oath and are not subject to cross-examination, they are not “evidence” in any given proceeding; only information presented by parties under oath and subject to cross-examination is evidence that can be used as the basis for the Commission’s decision.
 However, public comments received prior to an evidentiary hearing can be used by the Commission to bring new issues to light, which can then be properly addressed by the parties in the evidentiary record.

 In addition, if you are interested in a Commission proceeding, you may find it useful to contact the Montana Consumer Counsel, which is charged by law to represent consumer interests in matters before the commission.
-The consumer counsel is located at 616 Helena Ave., Helena, Montana 59620.
-Their phone number is 444-2771.
+The Montana Consumer Counsel is located at 111 North Last Chance Gulch, Suite 1B, PO Box 201703, Helena, MT 59620-1703.
+The Montana Consumer Counsel's phone number is 406-444-2771.

 Uncontested case proceedings are a less formal process the Commission uses to gather necessary information to develop policies.
 The Commission obtains this information using round table discussions, written comments, and other informal stakeholder processes that are generally open to anyone who is interested in participating.
 There are not "parties" in uncontested case proceedings.
 Rather, members of the public are invited to participate through a variety of methods including: attending meetings, submitting written comments (whether by e-mail or through the PSC’s online comment form), or speaking at public hearings.